 Under the hood, the Note 10 boasts a still-powerful Qualcomm processor as well as a sizable 3,500mAh battery fitted with Samsung's 25W fast charging technology.
 Meanwhile, the S Pen supports some clever air gestures that allow you to navigate the phone simply by waving the stylus in front of the screen.

 And it must be said that while the new Galaxy Note 20 offers more of everything, at 6.4 inches, it's also too large to slot into this list.
 Fortunately, the Note 10 has received many of the Note 20's clever productivity-minded features, like wireless DeX mode and the ability to append audio recordings to written notes, thanks to updates to Samsung's One UI interface.
+Like the Galaxy S10e, the Note 10 is getting a bit long in the tooth as far as Android phones go, so bear that in mind.

 Read our full Samsung Galaxy Note 10 review.